bcgov/AzureFilesPoC/terraform/troubleshooting/terraform-cicd-issues-from-github-summary.md

 ## Remaining Options & Path Forward:

-in logs for the Service Principal** (`ag-pssg-azure-files-poc-ServicePrincipal`) around the time of pipeline failure.
+in logs for the Service Principal** (`<project-name>-ServicePrincipal`) around the time of pipeline failure.
 The "Conditional Access" tab in a failed sign-in log is key.

 ### 🔍 Check Azure Policy Assignments